-Complete the History Detective challenge, or fill out a Coloring Page!
-See below for activities!
+Complete the History Detective challenge - see below for activities!

 Visit the Edison Ford Winter Estates to become a Young History Detective!
 Read the questions, follow the clues and circle the answer of your choice.
 See Site Historians for answers afterwards.

 1) Watch the orientation video in the Orientation Gallery in the Edison Ford Museum.
 How many patents did Thomas Edison have to his credit?

 A)10093 B) 1093 C) 193 D) 1003

 2) In 1925 a Banyan tree sapling was planted on the Eastern Side of the Edison Winter Estate.
 Originally planted for rubber research, the sprawling tree is now a major landmark at the Edison Ford Winter Estates.
 What is the tree’s circumference today?